xoaop/C_compiler.rs/README.md

-# C Compiler
+# A C Compiler in Rust

-A C compiler written in Rust.
+A C compiler written by rust

-This project is inspired by the book *"Writing a C Compiler"*.
+Reference book: *"Writing a C Compiler"*.